EyalMichaeli/Default_ML/README.md

 # Default_ML

 This notebook was created as part of a Machine Learning academic course.
-The idea is to use the dataset UCI_Credit_Card to improve basic skills of data cleaning, data analysis, data visualization and machine learning.
+The idea is to use the dataset UCI_Credit_Card to use skills we learned in class: data cleaning, data analysis, feature engineering, data visualization and machine learning.
 Any feedback is welcome.

  The goal is to predict the default of clients in a bank.